Skip to main content

 Gail Godwin

 Gail Godwin is a three-time National Book Award finalist and the bestselling author of numerous critically acclaimed novels, including VIOLET CLAY, FATHER MELANCHOLY'S DAUGHTER, EVENSONG, THE GOOD HUSBAND and EVENINGS AT FIVE.
-She is also the author of THE MAKING OF A WRITER, her journal in two volumes (ed.
-Rob Neufeld).
+She is also the author of THE MAKING OF A WRITER, her journal in two volumes (edited by Rob Neufeld).
 She has received a Guggenheim Fellowship, National Endowment for the Arts grants for both fiction and libretto writing, and the Award in Literature from the American Academy of Arts and Letters.
 Gail Godwin lives in Woodstock, New York.

 Gail Godwin